 There is nothing more Vietnamese than eating on the street side where most of the best food are.
-A bowl of Pho at the junction of Hang Trong and Hang Gai proves no exception.
+A bowl of Pho at 08 Hang Trong street (just walk into the alley and follow the sign upstairs to the second floor) - close to the junction of Hang Trong and Hang Gai, proves no exception.
 There are no tables, just the smallest type of stools you can find.
 Those professional foodies can hold the bowl on one hand a pair of chopsticks on the others, slurping the clear broth with ease.
 If you can’t be food ninjas like them, placing the bowl on the stool is acceptable too.
-Selling only between 5 -7pm, this street vendors gather not only frequent locals but also intrigued passerby for an afternoon snack.
+Selling in the afternoon till sold out (5-7pm), this street vendors gather not only frequent locals but also intrigued passerby for an afternoon snack.
 It only costs about 30,000 for a bowl of Pho.

 Pho Suong on 24 Trung Yen alley

 Pho Suong on 24 Trung Yen alley - Photo @toplist.vn